 If you have plans to visit Machu Picchu here are tips to have the best experience possible.
 There is no need to stress over plans as the site is easily accessible despite its location in the middle of the Andes.
 We were successfully able to plan our trip to Machu Picchu only days before our arrival.

 It was happenstance when we had five free days between Ecuador and Mexico.
-With the cheapest flights involving a layover in Peru we had no choice, but to book flights to Cusco the former Incan capital and gateway to Machu Picchu.
-To see the famous Incan citadel is a dream and we feel blessed to be some of the few in the world to visit.
+With the cheapest flights involving a layover in Peru we booked our flights to Cusco, the former Incan capital and gateway to Machu Picchu.
+To see the famous Incan citadel is a dream and we feel fortunate to be some of the few in the world to visit.
 It may be the well-beaten path, but we’ve never met a person with a bad thing to say about Machu Picchu.

 Tips For Your Visit To Machu Picchu

 You will need your passport number to purchase tickets for Machu Picchu, but also you need to make sure you actually bring your passport to the site when you visit.
 The gate agents will check that the name and passport number on your ticket matches your passport, so don’t forget it!